ahmadelsap3/Egyptian-Exchange-Market-Data-Pipline/extract/streaming/README.md

 ## Overview

-This is the **integrated streaming pipeline** that fetches real Egyptian Exchange (EGX) data and streams it through Kafka to S3/MinIO storage.
+This is the **integrated streaming pipeline** that fetches real Egyptian Exchange (EGX) data and streams it through Kafka to AWS S3 storage.

 **Pipeline Flow**:
 ```
-EGX API → egxpy producer → Kafka → consumer → S3/MinIO (partitioned by date+symbol)
+EGX API → egxpy producer → Kafka → consumer → S3 (partitioned by date+symbol)
 ```

 For detailed architecture and message formats, see: `docs/STREAMING_ARCHITECTURE.md`